Effective representations of Hecke-Kiselman monoids of type A: Introduction

 Let $\G=(V(\G),E(\G))$ be a graph representing a disjoint union of simply laced Dynkin diagrams, $W_{\G}$ the corresponding Weyl group and $\mathcal{H}_q(W_\G)$, where $q\in\mathcal{R}$, the Hecke algebra of $W_\G$.
 By specializing $q=0$ we obtain an algebra which is isomorphic to the monoid algebra of the so-called {\em $0$-Hecke monoid} $\mathcal{H}_\G$ which has the following presentation:

 O.~Ganyushkin and V.~Mazorchuk proposed in \cite{GM11} a common generalization for $K_n$ and $\mathcal{H}_\G$ by introducing the so-called {\em Hecke-Kiselman monoids} which are defined as follows.

-\begin{defn} Let $\G=\big(V(\G),E(\G)\big)$ be a simple directed graph.
-The \emph{Hecke-Kiselman monoid} $HK_\G$ of $\G$ is the quotient of the free monoid $\big(V(\G)\big)^*$ by the following relations: \begin{enumerate}[(I)] \item $x^2=x$ for all $x\in V(\G)$. \item If there is no edge between $x$ and $y$, then $xy=yx$. \item If there is an edge from $x$ to $y$ but no edge from $y$ to $x$, then $xyx=yxy=xy$. \item If there are edges in both directions between $x$ and $y$, then $xyx=yxy$. \end{enumerate} We will refer to the above relations (including $x^2=x$) as \emph{edge relations}.
-Since there is no risk of confusion we will use $x\in\G$ as a shorthand for $x\in V(\G)$. \end{defn}
+\begin{defn} Let $\G=\big(V(\G),E(\G)\big)$ be a simple directed graph, i.e. a directed graph with no loops and at most one edge $x\to y$ for every ordered pair $(x,y)$.
+The \emph{Hecke-Kiselman monoid} $HK_\G$ of $\G$ is the quotient of the free monoid $\big(V(\G)\big)^*$ by the following relations: \begin{enumerate}[(I)] \item $x^2=x$ for all $x\in V(\G)$. \item If there is no edge between $x$ and $y$, then $xy=yx$. \item If there is an edge from $x$ to $y$ but no edge from $y$ to $x$, then $xyx=yxy=xy$. \item If there are edges in both directions between $x$ and $y$, then $xyx=yxy$. \end{enumerate} We refer to the above relations (including $x^2=x$) as \emph{edge relations}.
+Since there is no risk of confusion we will use $x\in\G$ as a shorthand for $x\in V(\G)$.
+A pair of vertices satisfying (II) is said to be \emph{non-adjacent}. \end{defn}

 It is often convenient to think of a pair of edges $x\to y$ and $y\to x$ in $\G$ as a single undirected edge.
 In order to simplify statements this identification is done for the rest of the paper.
-Both Kiselman and $0$-Hecke monoids are special cases of Hecke-Kiselman monoids.
-The $0$-Hecke monoid corresponds to the underlying undirected graph of a Dynkin diagram.
-The Kiselman monoid $K_n$ corresponds to $\G$ for which $V(\G)=\{1,2\cdots,n\}$ and edge set $E(\G)=\{(i,j)|i<j\}$.
-O.~Ganyushkin and V.~Mazorchuk proved that the semigroups $HK_\G$ and $HK_{\G'}$ are isomorphic if and only if $\G$ and $\G'$ are isomorphic graphs.
+The $0$-Hecke monoid is recovered as a Hecke-Kiselman monoid by using the same (simply laced) Dynkin diagram and treating the edges as undirected edges.
+The Kiselman monoid $K_n$ corresponds to the directed graph $\kappa_n$ with vertices $V(\kappa_n)=\{1,2,\cdots,n\}$ and edges $E(\kappa_n)=\{(i,j)|1\leq i<j\leq n\}$.
+We call this graph the \emph{Kiselman graph}.
+O.~Ganyushkin and V.~Mazorchuk proved that the semigroups $HK_\G$ and $HK_{\G'}$ are isomorphic if and only if $\G$ and $\G'$ are isomorphic graphs \cite{GM11}.

+Mixed graphs and the corresponding Hecke-Kiselman monoids have been found to be a suitable mileau to study computer simulations which discretize continuous dynamical systems, via so-called sequential dynamical systems \cite{CA15}\footnote{The paper by Collina and D'Andrea cites this paper, due to a long period where a draft of this paper was available arXiv.
+However, these citations are not needed for the strictly mathematical content, but only as a guide to the reader.}.

-\begin{defn} A simple directed graph $\G$ is of \emph{type $A_n$} if its underlying undirected graph is the Dynkin diagram $A_n$ for some $n\in\mathbb{N}$.
-A graph of type $A_n$ with exactly one sink and one source (which may coincide) and no unoriented edges is called \emph{linearly ordered}.
+\begin{defn} A simple directed graph $\G$ is said to be of \emph{type $A_n$} if its underlying undirected graph is the Dynkin diagram $A_n$ for some $n\in\mathbb{N}$.
+A graph of type $A_n$ with exactly one sink and one source is called \emph{linearly ordered}.
+The special case when sink and source coincide can only happen when $n=1$.
 A \emph{canonical order} on the vertices of a graph of type $A_n$ is one where neighboring vertices have indices that differ by 1.
-The canonical order on a linearly ordered graph is from a source to a sink, i.e.
+There are two canonical orders on a graph of type $A_n$ ($n\geq 2$).
+If the graph is linearly ordered, we additionally ask that the canonical order is from the source to the sink, i.e.

 \end{defn}